gbtami/pychess-variants/static/docs/khans.md

 ![Scout](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Scout.png)

-The Scout is a divergent piece that moves and attacks differently.
-The scout moves like a knight, but only the forward FOUR squares (as above).
+The Scout is moves like a knight, but only the forward FOUR squares (as above).
 Its attacks only one square forward.
 Because of its limited attack, it cannot create defenses as strong as pawns and is generally considered weaker.
 However, because it moves much faster, it can threaten promotion very quickly.

 Scouts promote on the last rank (like pawns) and can only promote to khatuns.